syncfusion-content/windowsforms-docs/WindowsForms/GroupView/Image-Settings-of-GroupView.md

 To add images to the GroupView, ImageListcontrol must be added to the form with images.
 ImageList control containing large or small images can be set using the properties given below.

- _Note: If the application requirements deem that the GroupView will always display the same-sized image, then it is sufficient to assign just one ImageList.
+N> If the application requirements deem that the GroupView will always display the same-sized image, then it is sufficient to assign just one ImageList.
 For the VS.NET toolbox interface, the GroupView will use only a single 16*16-sized small image list._

 <table>
 <tr>